-The warranty extends to the first retail purchaser and his transferee(s) and begins on the date of original retail delivery or the date the motor home is first placed into service as a rental, commercial or demonstrator unit (whichever occurs first).
-The warranty extends for the following periods:
+The warranty covers the first retail purchaser and all authorized transferees during the warranty.
+The warranty begins on the date of original retail delivery or the date the motor home is first placed into service as a rental, commercial or demonstrator unit (whichever occurs first) "Start Date" and extends for the following periods:

-- 1. For all defects (other than structural) the warranty extends for a period of one year from such date or until the unit has received 15,000 total miles of use as determined by the mileage shown on the odometer (whichever occurs first). - 2.
-For structural defects, 3 years/50,000 miles; structural defects are limited to the following: roof structure, sub-floor structure, and Vacu-bond® walls.
+- 1. For non-structural defects, one (1) year from the Start Date or until the motor home reaches 15,000 total miles as determined by the mile age shown on the odometer, whichever occurs first. - 2.
+For structural defects, three (3) years from the Start Date or until the motor home reaches 45,000 total miles as determined by the mileage shown on the odometer, whichever occurs first.
+Structural defects are defined only as the motor home's roof structure, sub-floor structure, and Vacubond® walls.